Causes of Oral Cancer

 Early Warning Signs You Shouldn’t Ignore

-Discolored patches inside the mouth may signal early cancerous changes.
-These are classic oral cancer symptoms and should be evaluated quickly.
+White or Red Patches: Discolored patches inside the mouth are common early oral cancer symptoms and should be examined promptly.

-Unexplained tooth movement may indicate cancer affecting the bone.
+Loose Teeth Without Gum Disease: Unexplained tooth movement can indicate cancer affecting the jawbone.

 Is Oral Cancer Curable?